solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 ### [Reagent](https://github.com/reagent-project/reagent)

 Simple interface for ClojureScript to React.
 Enables writing React-components using ClojureScript functions.
-Instead of the Reacts "not quite HTML" uses Hiccup, which is representated via Clojure basic datastructures (maps and vectors).
+Instead of the React's "not quite HTML" uses Hiccup, which represents HTML via Clojure basic datastructures (maps and vectors).

 ### [Re-Frame](https://github.com/day8/re-frame)

 ClojureScript frontend framework.
 "Last in the chain", meaning it builds on Reagent and enables building React components.
 Alters the React basic paradigm a bit.
-Basically Re-Frame events are the only means for mutating the app state and views react to them via subscriptions.
+Basically Re-Frame events are the only means for mutating the appstate and views react to them via subscriptions.

 ### [Stylefy](https://github.com/Jarzka/stylefy)
 CLJS-library made by our very own Jari Hanhela, which enables writing CSS styles as Clojure data and attaching them to Reagent components.